Student Conduct Process

 • for the student to officially respond to the charge of misconduct.

-Students who fail to respond to their notice of charges or fail to attend their preliminary briefing will be sent a subsequent notice informing them of a specific date and time for a hearing to review their case.
+Students who fail to respond to their notice of charges or attend their preliminary briefing will be sent a subsequent notice informing them of a specific date and time for a hearing to review their case.

 • Step 4: Student Response